takenet/lime-go/README.md

 }
 ```

-Notifications can be sent by the **destination of the message or by intermediates** - like a server that routes the
+Notifications can be emitted by the **destination of the message or by intermediates** - like a server that route the
 message.

 The protocol define the following notification events: